haxiomic/dts2hx/README.md

 See [examples/](examples/) for example projects using popular typescript libraries

+The generated externs use haxe 4+ syntax.
+See `dts2hx --help` for a complete list of options

 # Roadmap

 dts2hx is currently in alpha release, everything _should_ work but please report any issues!

 ## Road to Beta
+- [x] Automatically handle remapping of js built-in and DOM types to haxe std js externs
 - [ ] Validation system to confirm all test code compiles **← :star: currently working on this**
 - [ ] Redefined class and interface fields should be renamed rather than removed
 - [ ] Interface extends
-- [x] Automatically handle remapping of js built-in and DOM types to haxe std js externs
 - [ ] Index signatures
     - [ ] Classes and interfaces
-- [ ] Intersection types
+- [ ] Intersection types: handle more cases
 - [ ] Other missing types
 - [ ] Don't rerun dts2hx if module has already been generated (so that `postinstall: dts2hx --all` is faster)
 - [ ] :star: **Beta Release** *Not perfect but practically useable*